 (See Lacerations Lacerations Lacerations are tears in soft body tissue.
 Care of lacerations Enables prompt healing Minimizes risk of infection Optimizes cosmetic results read more for detailed discussions of the treatment and healing of skin wounds.)

-Place all equipment on a tray within your—but not the patient's—reach.
+Place all equipment on a tray within your reach.

 Wear gloves and a face shield or protective eyewear and a mask.

 Initially wash heavily contaminated wounds, eg, using tap water and a gentle hand soap.
 Depending on wound location, patients can do this themselves; local anesthesia may be needed.

 Hemostasis: Direct pressure to the site is the primary technique.
 Use finger pressure or gauze pads (may be moistened with sterile saline) to hold external pressure on the wound.
 Elevate the area if possible, and, if needed, use other means (eg, inflated blood pressure cuff, brief application of a proximal tourniquet, injected or topical 1% epinephrine with lidocaine) to attain hemostasis.
 Elevation and use of a proximally placed compression tourniquet are often helpful in achieving hemostasis of hand wounds.
 Avoid clamping blood vessels to avoid inadvertently clamping tendons, nerves, or other important structures.